klee-contrib/focus-components/doc/CONTRIBUTE_TO_DEV.md

-# How to contribute to Focus ?
+# How to contribute to FOCUS ?

 ## You are *developer* and you want to contribute